-I am Assosiate Professor of Systematic Theology and Ethics at Trinity School for Ministry, where I am beginning my tenth year of teaching.
+I am Associate Professor of Systematic Theology and Ethics at Trinity School for Ministry, where I am in my twelfth year of teaching.
 My chief areas of interest are Systematic Theology, Historical Theology, and Philosophical Theology.
 I also have interests in Theological Ethics (Moral Theology) and Liturgical Theology.
 I consider myself to be either a Barthian Thomist or a Thomist Barthian, claiming both Thomas Aquinas and Karl Barth as theological influences.

 I received my Ph.D. from the University of Notre Dame, where I wrote my dissertation on “Creation, Redemption, and Grace in the Theology of Jacob Arminius.”